dutlxq2014/UserGuider/README.md

 Example
 -------

 The following image shows some demo snapshots.
+25 candidates are show in different color for each row.
+Click the round dots to trigger Athena appear.

 ![UserGuider](docrepo/guide_example.png)